IIT Hyderabad: Admission

-Admission to MTech programs requires BTech/B.E. degree or equivalent in the respective or allied areas and possessing a Graduate Aptitude Test in Engineering (GATE) score.
-Admission to the MSc program requires BSc or an equivalent degree with 65% for GE/OBC, 60% for SC/ST or equivalent in the respective or allied areas and possessing a valid Joint Admission Test to MSc (JAM) score.
+Admission to M.Tech. programs requires a B.Tech./B.E. degree or equivalent in the respective or allied areas and possessing a Graduate Aptitude Test in Engineering (GATE) score.
+Admission to the MSc program requires a BSc or an equivalent degree with 65% for GE/OBC, 60% for SC/ST or equivalent in the respective or allied areas, and possessing a valid Joint Admission Test to MSc (JAM) score.
 Admission to the M. A. Development Studies program also requires an undergraduate degree and candidates must clear the entrance exam conducted by the institute.

-Admission to PhD Program requires either BTech/GATE qualification for engineering departments with a good academic background or MTech/GATE qualification for engineering departments or National Eligibility Test (NET) qualification for Science departments.
+Admission to the PhD Program requires either B.Tech./GATE qualification for engineering departments with a good academic background or M.Tech./GATE qualification for engineering departments or National Eligibility Test (NET) qualification for Science departments.

+Placements

+IIT Hyderabad has on-campus internship and industry placement services.
+In the 2024-2025 season, 617 students have secured a placement on-campus with an average annual compensation of INR 20.81 LPA, and a maximum annual compensation of INR 66.13 LPA (domestic).
+In the 2023-2024 season, 493 students were placed with an average annual compensation of INR 22.50 LPA and a maximum of 90.00 LPA.

+395 out of 479 registered students have secured an on-campus internship with an average monthly stipend of INR 80,000 and maximum stipend of INR 19,00,000.

+Past recruiters on-campus include Big Tech multi-national corporations such as Google, Nvidia, Apple, Microsoft, Amazon, quantitative trading and research firms such as Optiver, Quadeye, Tower Research Capital, software and AI companies such as Oracle, Databricks, Uber, Adobe, Zomato, Flipkart, Atlassian, ServiceNow, KLA Tencor, banks such as Goldman Sachs, D. E. Shaw & Co., JP Morgan Chase & Co., American Express, semiconductor design and manufacturing companies such as Texas Instruments, Qualcomm, Intel, TSMC, Samsung, AMD, other core companies such as Larsen & Tourbo, Indian Oil, Jaguar Land Rover, Carrier, and consulting & financial companies such as Accenture, Kotak Mahindra, Deloitte, as well as a number of startups (including indigenous startups).
+A large number of Japanese companies and Indian government-based firms recruit on-campus too.

 Rankings

-IIT Hyderabad was ranked 591–600 in the world by the QS World University Rankings 2022 list; it was also ranked 201 in Asia in 2020.

-In India, IIT Hyderabad was ranked 8 among engineering institutes by the National Institutional Ranking Framework in 2021 and 16 overall.
-IIT Hyderabad is also ranked Top-7 institute as per ARIIA 2021 released by the Ministry of Education, Innovation Cell.
+In India, IIT Hyderabad was ranked 7 among engineering institutes by the National Institutional Ranking Framework in 2025 and 12 overall.
+IIT Hyderabad is also ranked the Top-6 institute as per NIRF (Innovation).
+Worldwide, IIT Hyderabad was ranked 664 in the world by the QS World University Rankings 2026 list.

 Student life

 Elan & ηVision

-Elan & ηVision, is the heart of the college.
-It is the annual techno-cultural fest of IIT Hyderabad, and the largest college fest in South India.
-The first edition of this cultural grandeur (Elan) started in 2009.
+Elan & ηVision is the annual techno-cultural fest of IIT Hyderabad and the largest college fest in South India.
+The first edition of Elan started in 2009.
 The fest takes place in the beginning of the year, in either January or February.
 IIT Hyderabad also hosted ηVision, an annual inter-institute technical festival, since 2011.
 Since 2016, both events have been merged into a single annual fest called Elan & ηVision.
 The fest attracts a footfall of around 15K spread across 400+ colleges and hosting 60+ events.